How to remove stains from your clothes.

 N.B.
 Always patch test a small area when using alcohol on an item of clothing.

 Never a nice stain to treat - mostly because it means someone might be hurt.
-But the main trick here is reversing the fabric and running it under cold water to dislodge the stain.
+But the main trick to removing blood stains is reversing the fabric and running it under cold water to dislodge the stain.
 Then either:

 Soap.